Ellis (1797 ship): Career

 Ellis acquired captives first at Îles de Los and then at Cape Mount.

 On 30 May 1798 Ellis, St Anne, and Pilgrim engaged the French frigate Convention, Captain Roscow, of 32 guns and 200 men.
 After an exchange of broadsides, the French sailed away.

 Saint Ann and Ellis arrived at Barbados around 3 July.
 On their way they recaptured Hannah, which had been sailing from Mogadore to London when captured.

 Ellis arrived at Demerera on 17 July 1798 with 406 captives.
 She sailed from Demerara on 29 August and arrived back at Liverpool on 15 October.
 She had sailed from Liverpool with 68 crew members and she suffered four crew deaths on her voyage.

-2nd enslaving voyage (1799): Captain Soutar sailed from Liverpool on 2 January 1799.
+2nd voyage transporting enslaved people (1799): Captain Soutar sailed from Liverpool on 2 January 1799.
+In 1799, 156 vessels sailed from English ports, bound for the trade in enslaved people; 134 of these vessels sailed from Liverpool.

 Ellis gathered captives at Bassa and then Cape Mount.
 She arrived at Demerara on 18 May with 431 captives.
 She left Demerara on 1 July and arrived back at Liverpool on 21 August.
 She had left Liverpool with 44 crew members and had suffered no crew deaths on the voyage.

-3rd enslaving voyage (1800―1801): Captain Souter sailed from Liverpool in November 1799, bound for Africa, but quickly stranded in Bootle Bay.
+3rd voyage transporting enslaved people (1800―1801): Captain Souter sailed from Liverpool in November 1799, bound for Africa, but quickly stranded in Bootle Bay.
 Soutar and Ellis finally sailed on 15 February 1800.
+In 1800, 133 vessels sailed from English ports, bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

 Ellis acquired captives in the Sierra Leone estuary and arrived at Suriname on 1 January 1801 with 220 captives.
 She arrived back at Liverpool on 16 April.
 She had left with 44 crew members and had suffered nine crew deaths on the voyage.

 In 1801 Ellis was raised.
 When she got a second letter of marque in 1806 it gave her burthen as 308 tons, or 312 tons, a size reflected in the Trans-Atlantic Slave Trade database, though not in Lloyd's Register.

+4th voyage transporting enslaved people (1801–1803): Captain Soutar sailed from Liverpool on 9 August 1801.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.